GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 name: en_30.30.2_symbology_variable_ranges_2
 width: 500px
 ---
-You can categorize the continuous values into classes and assign a colour ramp .
+You can categorize the continuous values into classes and assign a colour ramp.
 :::

 The following map shows the most populated States of Nigeria using a graduated colour categorization.
 These types of maps are called __Choropleth maps__.